fityannugroho/wisely/README.md

 ### wisely(options)

-Returns a `Promise` that resolves to a `string` with the replaced text.
+Returns a `Promise` that resolves to a `string` with the obsfucated text.

 #### options